GET NEW RECIPES IN YOUR INBOX →

 • Make 3-4 tiny slits on the connection tissue between the meat and fat.
 Season the beef shank with salt and black pepper then dredge the shanks very lightly in flour, thoroughly shaking off the excess.

 • Select the "Saute" key.
-When the display shows "HOT", add 2 tablespoon of oil.
+When the display shows "HOT", add 2 tablespoons of oil.
 Working in multiple batches, sear the meat until nicely browned on both sides, 2-3 minutes per side.
 Add more oil if needed.
 Set aside.

 • Add onion, carrots, and celery into the pot.
 Cook until soft and translucent for about 3-4 minutes.
 Add garlic and cook just until fragrant.